mshustov/redux-action-validator/README.md

 #### validateAction
 `validateAction: ValidationRule || null`

 Passing `null` you can disable default action validation implementation.
-By deafult we only validate that action meets [FSA](https://github.com/acdlite/flux-standard-action) requirements.
+By default, we only validate that action meets [FSA](https://github.com/acdlite/flux-standard-action) requirements.
-Also you can setup your own validation rule instead by passing object with `ValidationRule` interface.
+Also, you can adjust your own validation rule instead by passing an object with `ValidationRule` interface.

 #### validateProps
 `validateProps: ValidationRule || null`

 Passing `null` you can disable default action properties validation implementation.
-By deafult we validate all properties are plain javascript objects (POJO).
+By default we validate all properties are plain javascript objects (POJO).
-Also you can setup your own validation rule instead by passing object with `ValidationRule` interface.
+Also, you can adjust your own validation rule instead by passing an object with `ValidationRule` interface.

 #### customRules
 `validateProps: ValidationRule || null`

-You can extend default settings with your own validation rule by passing object with `ValidationRule` interface.
+You can extend default settings with your own validation rule by passing an object with `ValidationRule` interface.

 ### onError
 `(errors: ErrorDescription[]) => void`